S.110 - Digital Coast Act115th Congress (2017-2018)

 Digital Coast Act

 NOAA must focus on filling data needs and gaps for critical coastal management issues and support continued improvement in existing efforts to coordinate the acquisition and integration of key data sets needed for coastal management, and other purposes.
-NOAA may enter into financial agreements to carry out the program.
-NOAA may enter into contracts with private sector entities as may be necessary to collect, process, and provide remote sensing and other geospatial data and products.
+NOAA may: (1) enter into financial agreements and collect fees to carry out the program; (2) enter into contracts with private sector entities as may be necessary to collect, process, and provide remote sensing and other geospatial data and products.

-Additionally, NOAA may establish public tools that are capable of tracking ocean and Great Lakes economy data for each coastal state.
+Additionally, NOAA may establish publicly available tools that track ocean and Great Lakes economy data for each coastal state.